lenzlee/passwordgenerator/README.md

 After all 5 questions are answered, the auto generated password will display in the generate password field.

 The process repeats when the "Generate Password" button is clicked by the user.

+## Resources

+I referred to our Javascript lessons and activities for this assignment.

+I also used MDN web docs for reference when using the Math.random() static method, isNaN() function, and concat() method.